 Labour needs to say what it would do to help ensure people have access to fair credit when they need it.
 And as IPPR’s Mathew Lawrence outlined, the government should act now, rather than wait again for Labour to give them an idea to use.

 From actions across the UK, Sharkstoppers activists will be presenting specific asks on the issue, but it is only with action – on the ground in our communities, and in councils, devolved authorities and Westminster – that we will find the answers and achieve the goal of fair credit for all.

 And if those figures seem daunting – if the mountains of usurious cash being built by Wonga, The Money Shop and others seem too high for fairer lenders to scale – ask yourself: did you ever think the Tories would cap the cost of credit?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.